salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 No localization headers are accepted or returned.
 [Localization justification](justification/localization.md)

 # Response
+Responses from a route MUST have the prescribed envelope format.

+Routes MUST provide all properties even when value is "null".

 ## Envelope
 Server response MUST correspond to the format
 * MUST "data" - array of data objects - contains response of route
-* MAY "meta" - object -  TODO/FIXME
+* MAY "meta" - object - contains all meta data for the response

 **Data Object**
 * MUST "id" - string - identifier for resource

 ## Header
 Route MUST respond to a single resource request with an "etag" header.
 The "meta" section MUST contain the same "etag" value.

 Collection routes MUST respond with an "etag" header that is representative of their results.
 Collection routes MUST also respond with "etag" values for all included resources in the "meta".

 Routes MUST respond with "location" header when a resource was created.